-(i) Ports, their location and advantage; major exports and imports of different ports.
+Ports, their location and advantage; major exports and imports of different ports.
 Nature and direction of trade from the ports.
 International trading patterns and products in the last five years.

 Distinguishing between harbour and port; natural and artificial harbours.
-Location of major ports in India and their advantage; main items of export and import from different ports and the patterns in the last five years. (b) Communication - importance of communication in rural development and its policy.
+Location of major seaports in India and their advantage; main items of export and import from different ports (Mumbai, Chennai, Kolkata, Kochi).

+(b) Communication - importance of communication in rural development and its policy.
 Importance of infrastructure as key to the development of an industrial economy.

-Modern means of communication satellites and remote sensing - Geographic Information Systems (GIS), cellular phones, radio, doordarshan, internet; difference between mass communication and tele communication.
-Prasar Bharti.
+Modern means of communication - satellites and remote sensing - Geographic Information Systems (GIS), cellular phones, radio, doordarshan, internet; difference between mass communication and tele communication.
 Infrastructure as key to the development of an industrial economy.